 When you’re moving, you want to know that your belongings are in good hands.
-That’s why you can’t just choose any mover — you want to choose the right one.
+That’s why you can’t just hire any mover — you want to choose the right one.
 With so many professionals competing for your business, though, how best to choose?
-Start by figuring out your individual needs and going from there.
+Start by figuring out your individual moving needs and go from there.

 What Do I Want in a Mover?

 Since everyone’s situation is different, it only makes sense that the needs for a mover will vary as well.
 Some moving companies focus on local moves, in-state, out-of-state, or even international moves.
 Moving companies who specialize in your type of move will likely have better pricing for your moving project.